-Checkpoints and Transaction Log Writes
+Checkpoints, Housekeeper and Transaction Log Writes

-There are two main write-intensive operations Sybase SQL Server performs: checkpoints and transaction log writes.
+There are three main write-intensive operations Sybase SQL Server performs: checkpoints, housekeeper and transaction log writes.

 During checkpoints, Sybase SQL Server generates a large number of write requests in a short time interval.
 The main objective of the checkpoint is to write all dirty pages from the data cache to the disk in the shortest time possible by simultaneously writing as many pages as possible.
-This technique requires careful tuning considerations for the Compaq SMART SCSI Array Controller.
+This technique requires careful tuning considerations for the Compaq SMART and SMART-2 SCSI Array Controllers.

 In some environments, the amount of write activity that the checkpoint generates can saturate the Array Accelerator, thus interfering with read requests pending at the controller.
+Proper tuning of the housekeeper can help alleviate this problem.